neo-project/docs/docs/en-us/node/gui/install.md

 # Installing Neo-GUI

 Neo-GUI is a full-node application on the Neo blockchain.
-It uses Electron cross-platform technology and can run on Windows 10, macOS, and Linux systems.
+It uses Electron cross-platform technology and currently can run on Windows 10 and macOS systems.

 It has these main functions: